 How to Become a High School Teacher

 Is your calling to leave a lasting impression on young minds of today and tomorrow?
 If you want to educate kids at the high school level and help them prepare for college, our secondary education degree is for you.
-With our program, you can become certified in American Sign Language, Business, English, French, German, Journalism, Mathematics, Science, Social Studies, or Spanish.
+With our program, you can become certified in American Sign Language, English, Mathematics, Science, Social Studies, or Spanish.

 Review our semester courses and tuition below.